vladigr1/DesignPattern/3. Structural/Exercise-9_Adapter/README.md

 # Adapter
-Transfer the interface.\
-Convert the interface of a class into another interface clients expect.\
+adapter pattern that allows the interface of an existing class to be used as another interface.\
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

 <img src="adpter-class-diagram.png" alt="drawing" width="500"/>